 The day we went hiking from Kotor to Tivat along the Vrmac Ridge is a day I won’t forget.
 This was tough!
-Don’t be scared straight away though, because we thought we could take a shortcut we saw at maps.me, however this turned out to be a cow path and we ended up along steep precipices and fields with thorn bushes.
+Don’t be scared straight away though, because we thought we could take a shortcut we saw on maps.me, however, this turned out to be a cow path and we ended up along steep precipices and fields with thorn bushes.
 The beer at the end of the trail was therefore well deserved.
 Nevertheless, I would still recommend hiking from Kotor to Tivat (Vrmac Ridge) as an active day activity and the perfect day hike from Kotor, especially when taking the right route.
 We did this hike during our Balkan trip, where we were staying for 6 days in Kotor as a main base to explore Montenegro.
 Are you exploring from Kotor?
 Don’t forget to check out my full Kotor Travel Guide.
 Looking to continue traveling through the Balkan.
 Read my 6-week Balkan itinerary here.

 The distance is around 14km